mahacenter/dhis-epi-catch-up/README.md

+This project was bootstrapped with [DHIS2 Application Platform](https://github.com/dhis2/app-platform).

 # Maha DHIS EPI catch-up

 ## Requirements
-nodejs v11 is required to run or build this app
+nodejs v15 is required to run or build this app

 ## Install it on your own DHIS instance

-### Configuration
 Some features of this app target specifics indicators.
 So you have to update variables in `src/js/customDhisVariables.js` to match indicators ids of your own instance.
 The ids could be found using the pivot-table app (or any other app) while inspecting the network panel of your browser.